RafaelKorb/iMRI-Dataset/README.md

 Build "our_json", whit the division test/training (75%-25%).

-*"our_json" is build whitout using test of original data-sets in our train.
+*"our_json" is build whitout using train of original data-sets in our test.

 The divison in test/train considerate 50-50 healthy and MS patients.